Russ8/approximate-inference-engine/README.md

 Run the program:
 ```$ ./inference prev_states.txt```
-Where prev_states.txt contains a true/false sequence representing the results of all previous states.
+Where prev_states.txt contains a binary sequence representing the results of all previous states.
 The program outputs the probability that the next state after the given states will yield true.